-This is National Hurricane Preparedness week, which makes it the perfect time to understand the risks of tropical storms and hurricanes and devise a plan should you and your family be caught in this type of threatening weather.
+The official start to the 2014 Atlantic Hurricane season starts this Sunday, June 1st.
+This is National Hurricane Preparedness week, which makes it the perfect time to understand the risks of tropical storms and hurricanes and devise a plan should you and your family get caught in this type of threatening weather.

 The major hazards associated with hurricanes are storm surge and storm tide, heavy rainfall and inland flooding, high winds, rip currents, and even tornadoes.
 The images below give a good visual of the storm tide and storm tide and flooding hazards associated with tropical storms and hurricanes.
-Always remember, turn around, don't drown.
+Always remember when it comes to flooding: Turn around, don't drown.

-With increasing satellite and radar technology, combined with more advanced and powerful numerical weather models, meteorologists can warn the public of potential tropical storms days and sometimes a week in advance.
-Here's a look back at the track map the Friday before Sandy hit the Northeast.
+With improving satellite and radar technology, combined with more advanced and powerful numerical weather models, meteorologists can warn the public of potential tropical storms days and sometimes a week in advance.

 - Even with advanced warning, you don't want to be scrambling at the last minute to fill your emergency hurricane kit and devise an evacuation plan.
 Do it now.
 In fact, Virginia residents can purchase items such as batteries, flashlights, first aid kits, bottled water, NOAA weather radios, etc. tax free through Saturday.

 With an average, to slightly below average, Atlantic hurricane season predicted, are you are and your family prepared?